-- 1. Set the date and time (if not already set). - Check the program schedule for desired "setback", and modify if desired. - 3.
+- 1. Set the date and time (if not already set). - 2.
+Check the program schedule for desired "setback", and modify if desired. - 3.
 From the main screen, check/set the Fan operating mode: - AUTO operates the fan (indoor blower) when the unit is cooling or heating.
 This is the "normal" setting. - ON operates the fan at the selected speed at all times.
 The selected speed may change when the compressor, electric heat, or furnace is operating. - PROGRAMMED FAN operates the fan in AUTO or ON as specified in the program schedule. - 4.
-From the main screen, check/set the Mode: - COOL runs the heat pump as an air conditioner using the cooling setpoint.
-(With iQZone, zone control enabled, there is a single setpoint for both heating and cooling.) - HEAT attempts to run the heat pump to provide heat using the heating setpoint.
-If (a) the outdoor temperature is below the Heat Pump Usage Limit, or (b) the heat pump cannot satisfy the load, or (c) the heat pump is disabled due to a fault, auxiliary (backup) heat will operate.
-If backup heat is electric strip heat, it may operate along with and supplementing the heat pump.
-If backup heat is a gas furnace, the furnace and heat pump will not operate at the same time (except during defrost).
+From the main screen, check/set the Mode: - COOL runs the air conditioner using the cooling setpoint.
 (With iQ Zone, zone control enabled, there is a single setpoint for both heating and cooling.)